vistle/vistle/vistle/insitu/message/README.md

 Therefore it is nececarry for the receive method to be called on all ranks consistently.

 The InSituShmMessage sends and receives on all ranks independently.

+The SyncShmIDs class provides utility to synchronize the shm-object ids of vistle objects.
+Use the createVistleObject function in the simulation adapters to make sure the object ids are synced.
+In single process mode this class is redundant.